raspberrypilearning/getting-started-with-the-pico/en/step_4.md

 ![USB cable plugged into a Raspberry Pi](images/Pico-Raspberry-Pi-4-Plug.png)

-This puts your Raspberry Pi Pico into USB mass storage device mode.
+This puts your Raspberry Pi Pico into USB mass storage device mode and the Pico will appear as 'RPI-RP2'.

+--- /task ---

+--- task ---

+Drag and drop the MicroPython UF2 file you downloaded onto the RPI-RP2 volume.

+Your Pico will reboot.

 --- /task ---